zajitschek/metaanalysis/chapters/chapter1.md

 <br>
 <br>

+## Some examples
-**Some examples**.
-If you haven't lloked at many menta analyses yet, you can have a glance and see what questions were asked and how the results are presented in the examples below.
+If you haven't looked at many meta-analyses yet, you can have a glance and see what questions were asked and how the results are presented in the examples below.
 Especially the first in the list (Macartney et al. 2019) is a very good example, with protocols, data, and R code published and made freely available (see *Data & R Code* below):

 - [Effects of nutrient limitation on sperm and seminal fluid: a systematic review and meta‐analysis (Macartney et al. 2019)](http://www.bonduriansky.net/Macartney_et_a_2019_Biological_Reviews.pdf) [Data & R code on osf.io](https://osf.io/aqw8u/)
 - [The repeatability of behaviour: a meta-analysis (Bell et al. 2009)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3972767/).